 It has been agreed between ACPO and the CPS that a more serious response is required for youths aged 16 and 17.
 The starting point is for the police to charge youths aged 16 and 17 unless there are exceptional circumstances.
 Diversion in accordance with sections 66ZA and 66ZB of the Crime and Disorder Act 1998 the Ministry of Justice/Youth Justice Board Guidance on Youth Cautions (April 2013), the Ministry of Justice/YJB Youth Out-of-Court-Disposal Guide for Police and Youth Offending Services (April 2013) and ACPO Youth Offender Case Disposal Gravity Factor System (March 2013) may be appropriate in some cases.

-However, it is recommended that police and prosecutors apply the following policy when dealing with knife crime offences allegedly committed by youths.
+However, it is recommended that police and prosecutors apply the following approach when dealing with knife crime offences allegedly committed by youths.

 The first arrest of a youth of any age for possession of an offensive weapon or sharply pointed blade, with aggravating factors, (circumstances of possession, fear caused, degree of danger) will result in the first instance with a charge.

 The first arrest of a youth of aged 16 years or over, for simple possession of an offensive weapon or sharply pointed blade, with no aggravating factors will normally result in a charge.

 First arrest of a youth aged under 16 years for simple possession of an offensive Weapon or sharply pointed blade, with no aggravating factors, will result, in the first instance with a Youth Conditional Caution.
 This must be supported by an appropriate YOT intervention, preferably with elements focussed on anti-knife crime education.
 For a youth under 16 years, an out of court disposal which is not a Youth Caution or a Youth Conditional Caution should not be used.